ghani097/EEG-Sensor-Connectivity-for-DMN/README.md

 # Quick Start

 1. Download the data and save it in a folder
-2. Changing the loading path in step one for that folder
+2. Changing the loading path in STEP 1 for that folder
 3. In this code based on the channel configration a DMN is defined based on 17 channel locations So at the end you should have a connectivity matrix named DMN.mat in each folder.
 4. This DMN.mat from each folder is then loaded into STEP 2 which then performns cluster-based permutation using a feildtrip toolbox.